-What's True About The Myth About Squarespace SEO
+What's True About The Myth About Squarespace SEO: A Review

-What's the truth in this argument?
+What's the truth?
 Can you just go ahead and use Squarespace and rest easy in the knowledge that they have everything covered, as some of its proponents claim?
 Or can you never really rank a Squarespace site as well as a properly set up Wordpress site, so you should just go with Wordpress and save yourself the grief?

 No, I'm going to review the most important areas where Squarespace has real SEO problems.
 I'm also going to put these problems in perspective so you can get as clear-eyed a view as possible.

-Let's get this out of the way.
-It's true that there's no Squarespace SEO plugin like Yoast in Wordpress.
-But what is an SEO plugin?
+So this is a feature, not a bug.
+But anyway, what is an SEO plugin?
 It's really just a checklist that helps you do what you need to do for search engine optimization purposes.
-That Squarespace doesn't have such a plugin speaks to both its strengths and its weaknesses.
+That Squarespace doesn't have its own Yoast points up both its strengths and its weaknesses.

 Now let's move on to areas where Squarespace does present you with roadblocks.

-Unfortunately, some templates are better than others from an SEO perspective.
+Some Squarespace templates are better than others.
 It's fair to say that template-specific issues present the most impactful challenges to doing SEO in Squarespace.

 Generally speaking, the older, more rigid, and more image-centric templates do worse, and the newer and more versatile templates do better.
 The reason for that is inherent to how Google works: Google reads text, not images, and likes to see a logical hierarchy of what are called H1-H6 headlines (Squarespace offers you H1-H3 in the text editor) and body text, which it considers to provide the best experience for the user.
 Not having "real" headlines and/or having minimal body text, as is the case with some older templates, definitely hurts you.
 Also, as we'll see, older templates have additional weird problems with meta descriptions and headlines.